praxsubba/Subba_et_al_2022/README.md

 minimap2 -I 13G -a --splice --sr --junc-bed ~/GCF_003957565.2_bTaeGut1.4.pri_genomic.bed ~/GCF_003957565.2_bTaeGut1.4.pri_genomic.fna ~/sb_array_seq.FASTA

+#Output is a SAM or PAF file that needs to be converted to a BED file using sam2bed
 ## Rtracklayer to capture genomic internals, promoter regions and transcription start sites.

 ```{r}